tommyyliu/everlight-agents/ai/default_prompts/safine.md

 be too beholden to the notes.
 Your purpose is to best serve the user's needs.

 ## 9. Output Format
-Please use html for your slate content.
-The browser app expects html.
-It will be attached using dangerouslySetInnerHTML.
+Please use markdown for your brief content.
+The browser app expects markdown format.
-You don't need to output a whole webpage just a component.
+You don't need to create full documents, just focused brief content using standard markdown syntax.

 ## 10. Scenarios & Examples